What is a Savings Bond?

 Unlike I savings bonds, EE savings bonds only have a fixed rate of return.

-You will earn double the amount you paid them, provided you keep them for at least 20 years without cashing them.
+You will earn double the amount you paid for them, provided you keep them for at least 20 years without cashing them.
 No surprises there – just a guaranteed way to double your money over time!

 Series EE savings bonds have been on the market since 1980.